 Daseke Names Adrianne D. Griffin Vice President, Investor Relations and Treasurer

-Newly created role with a dedicated proven leader facilitates enhanced communication of the Company’s shareholder value proposition

-/EIN News/ -- ADDISON, Texas, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Daseke, Inc. (NASDAQ: DSKE) (“Daseke” or the “Company”), a premier North American transportation solutions specialist dedicated to servicing challenging industrial end-markets, today announced that Adrianne D. Griffin joined the company as Vice President, Investor Relations and Treasurer.
-Mrs. Griffin will be responsible for leading the Company’s investor relations program, including engagement with shareholders, investors, and the analyst community, as well as the treasury organization.
+ADDISON, Texas, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Daseke, Inc. DSKE ("Daseke" or the "Company"), a premier North American transportation solutions specialist dedicated to servicing challenging industrial end-markets, today announced that Adrianne D. Griffin joined the company as Vice President, Investor Relations and Treasurer.
+Mrs. Griffin will be responsible for leading the Company's investor relations program, including engagement with shareholders, investors, and the analyst community, as well as the treasury organization.
 She will report to Jonathan Shepko, Chief Executive Officer.

 Chief Executive Officer Jonathan Shepko commented, "Adrianne's addition to the Daseke leadership team is consistent with our commitment to the highest standards of communicating our vision and value proposition to the Daseke stakeholders, and I am very pleased to welcome her aboard.
 With a strong track record of success, Adrianne's 20 years of experience and leadership in corporate finance, treasury, and investor relations will be a valuable addition as we continue to execute on our initiatives to enhance margins, accelerate growth, and create shareholder value."